• Skip to primary navigation

 Kushi

-This balushahi recipe gives you the perfect halwai-style badusha sweet that is crispy on the outside with melt in the mouth, soft and flaky interior.
-Badushas are one of the popular and best Indian sweet or dessert recipes to try for any special occasions like birthdays, anniversaries, or festivals like Diwali, Navratri, Karwa Chauth, Christmas, or even Thanksgiving.
+This balushahi recipe gives you the perfect halwai-style badusha sweet that is crispy on the outside with melt in the mouth and a soft and flaky interior—one of the best Indian pastry-style dessert recipes for any special occasions like birthdays, anniversaries, or festivals like Diwali, Navratri, Karwa Chauth, Christmas, or even Thanksgiving.

 Print Recipe Pin Recipe